unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <small>2.
 Set `AngelRing Projection` to `Active` in the "AngelRing Projection Settings" of the Material Inspector.</small>

 #### ● Mobile shaders
-<small>In Unity Toon Shader, Mobile shaders for UTS2 have been abolished accordingly</small>.
+<small>In Unity Toon Shader, Mobile shaders in UTS2 v.2.0.7.5 have been abolished accordingly</small>.

 #### ● Tessellation shaders
-<small>Tessellation is supported in Lagacy and HDRP for now</small>.
+<small>Tessellation is supported in Lagacy (Built-in) and HDRP for now</small>.
+<small>Please use **ToonTessellation (Built-in)** and **HDRP/ToonTessellation**, respectively</small>.

 #### ● Helper shaders
-<small>It was deprecated in UTS/UniversalToon</small>.
+<small>It was deprecated in Unity Toon Shader</small>.

 ---
 # Sample Scenes
-The following sample scenes can be found by opening the sample project and opening the `\Assets\Sample Scenes(Universal)` folder.
+The following sample scenes can be found by opening the sample project and opening the `\UnityToonshader_ProjectURP~\Assets\Sample Scenes(Universal)` folder.

 * ToonShader.unity            ：Settings for an illustration-style shader.
 * ToonShader_CelLook.unity    ：Settings for a cel-style shader.
 * ToonShader_Emissive.unity    ：Settings for a shader with an emissive .
 * ToonShader_Firefly.unity    ：Multiple real-time point lights.
-* AngelRing\AngelRing.unity：`Angel ring` and `ShadingGradeMap` sample.
+* AngelRing\AngelRing.unity：`AngelRing` and `ShadingGradeMap` sample.
 * Baked Normal\Cube_HardEdge.unity：Baked Normal reference.
 * BoxProjection\BoxProjection.unity        ：Lighting a dark room using Box Projection.
 * EmissiveAnimation\EmisssiveAnimation.unity：EmissiveAnimation sample.
-* LightAndShadows\LightAndShadows.unity：Comparison between the PBR shader and UTS2.
+* LightAndShadows\LightAndShadows.unity：Comparison between the PBR shader and Unity Toon Shader.
 * MatCapMask\MatCapMask.unity：MatcapMask sample.
 * Mirror\MirrorTest.unity: Sample scene checking for a mirror object
-* NormalMap\NormalMap.unity    ：Tricks for using the normal map with UTS2.
+* NormalMap\NormalMap.unity    ：Tricks for using the normal map with Unity Toon Shader.
 * PointLightTest\PointLightTest.unity：Sample of  cel-style content with point lights.
-* Sample\Sample.unity        ：Introduction to the basic UTS2 shaders.
+* Sample\Sample.unity        ：Introduction to the basic Unity Toon Shader shaders.
-* ShaderBall\ShaderBall.unity：UTS2 settings on an example shader ball.
+* ShaderBall\ShaderBall.unity：Unity Toon Shader settings on an example shader ball.

 Each scene is intended as a reference for the relevant shader and lighting settings.
 They should come in handy as an example when creating your own scenes.

+【**NOTE**】
+Sample scenes for other render pipeline can be found in the following folder.
+* for Legacy (Built-in)：`\UnityToonshader_Project~\Assets\Legacy\Sample Scenes` folder
+* for HDRP：`\UnityToonshader_ProjectHDRP~\Assets\HDRP` folder

 # Unity Toon Shader Setting Menu：Unity Toon Shader Custom Inspector

-From here, you will know the function of the user interface **Unity Toon Shader custom inspector** which sets each function of UTS/UniversalToon.
+From here, you will know the function of the user interface **Unity Toon Shader Custom Inspector** which sets each function of Unity Toon Shader.

-"UTS2 Custom Inspector"(left below) can switch to the conventional "property list type inspector"(right below)  by clicking the `Show All Properties` button.
+"Unity Toon Shader Custom Inspector"(left below) can switch to the conventional "property list type inspector"(right below)  by clicking the `Show All Properties` button.

 <img width = "300" src="../images/URP_image033.png">
 <img width = "300" src="../images/URP_image034.png">

 You can restore the UI style of Inspector with the `Change CustomUI` button.
-Some of the settings in the Inspector of property list type are validated by going back to the UTS2 Custom Inspector.
+Some of the settings in the Inspector of property list type are validated by going back to the Unity Toon Shader Custom Inspector.
 Therefore, it is strongly recommended that you **usually use the Unity Toon Shader Custom Inspector**.

 ---
 ## 1. “Basic Shader Settings” Menu